Ra-Na/ocronpdf/README.md

 # ocronpdf.py

 is a python3 script that ocrs a pdf with a transparent text overlay, assuming one page-sized image per page in portrait orientation.
+Instead of tesseract it uses easyocr.

 It requires
 - easyocr with all dependencies